The Enchantments

 The Enchantments is a region within the Alpine Lakes Wilderness area of Washington state's Cascade Mountain Range.
 At an elevation of 4,500 feet (1,372 m), it is home to over 700 alpine lakes and ponds surrounded by the vast peaks of Cashmere Crags, which rate among the best rock-climbing sites in the western United States.
 The highest peak, Dragontail Peak, stretches 8,840 feet (2,694 m) high.
 The Enchantments is located 15 miles southwest of the popular Bavarian-themed town Leavenworth, Washington in the United States and is regarded as one of the most spectacular regions in the Cascade Range.

 The population increase in western Washington, specifically in the city of Seattle, marked the region a prime outdoor destination for wilderness lovers.
 By 2019, 100,000 visitors made their way to The Enchantments annually.
 The influx in foot traffic and lack of maintenance from forest services and visitors had caused permanent damage to the delicate ecosystems in the region.
 As a result, the Alpine Lakes Wilderness Society (ALPS) proposed a permit system restricting access to a maximum of 60 people at any given time.
 In 2019, the system was approved and implemented by the Okanogan-Wenatchee National Forest (OWNF).
-Since the implementation of the permit system, the area has been less disturbed by human activity and is expected to see significant positive impact in the near future.